Mixtape-Sessions/Causal-Inference-1/Lab/Lalonde/Solutions/Solutions-R.md

     Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
     RMSE: 9,189.1   Adj.
 R2: 0.008368

-4)  Using (i) 1:1 nearest-neighbor propensity-score matching with replacement and (ii) coarsened exact matching, estimate a treatment effect.
-You should use the same covariates as part (b)
+3. Using (i) 1:1 nearest-neighbor propensity-score matching with replacement and (ii) coarsened exact matching, estimate a treatment effect.
+You should use the same covariates as part b.

 *Note: for Stata, you can use `-teffects-` command for (i) and the `-cem-` package for (ii).
 For R, you can use the `{MatchIt}` package*